What You’ll Learn

 A buried propane tank needs to be at least 10 feet from the sides of your home as well as 10 feet from the edge of your property line.

-Once your gas provider has excavated the site for your tank, he or she will take every safety precaution to ensure your tank is not damaged or at risk for leaking.
+Once your gas provider has excavated the site for your tank, they will take every safety precaution to ensure your tank is not damaged or at risk of leaking.

 The installer will ensure your yard’s foundation is firm.
-Then he or she will secure the tank so that it doesn’t move.
+Then they will secure the tank so that it doesn’t move.

 Propane tanks are very durable.
-As an extra layer of protection for your buried propane tank, your installers will install a sacrificial anode bag to the tank before installation.
+As an extra layer of protection for your buried propane tank, your installers will install a sacrificial anode bag on the tank before installation.

 This anode bag absorbs natural electric currents in the ground and water that would otherwise deteriorate your tank.
 Anode bags help prolong the life of your buried propane tank.